FuzzyIdeas/Clop/README.md

     </a>
 </p>

-## Optimize images as soon as you copy them
+## Optimise images as soon as you copy them

-As long as the Clop app is running, every time you copy an image to your **clipboard**, Clop will **optimize** it to the **smallest possible size**.
+As long as the Clop app is running, every time you copy an image to your **clipboard**, Clop will **optimise** it to the **smallest possible size**.

-The optimized image will have minimal to zero loss in quality, and will be **ready to paste** in any app.
+The optimised image will have minimal to zero loss in quality, and will be **ready to paste** in any app.

 ## Screen recordings as small as screenshots

 Sending screen recordings becomes 10x faster with Clop.
-The app will optimize the video as soon as you stop recording.
+The app will optimise the video as soon as you stop recording.

 The video will be available as a **floating thumbnail**, ready for you to **drag and drop** in any app.